|home||[ writing ]||bicycle repair||travel|

 With a digital camera, you may find yourself shooting pictures like crazy, faster than you can recharge your batteries.
 If you carry three as I recommend, one can always be charging in your hotel room.
 You could run into a problem here though: some hotel rooms have a slot next to the door for holding your room key, and your room has power only as long as the key is in the slot.
 When you leave, the power goes off after a few minutes.
 If you just leave for breakfast, you can detach the key from the ring and leave the keyfob in the slot, but that won't work if you leave for longer periods of time and need to leave the key at the reception.
 In this case, you'll often find that the minibar, the TV set, or the alarm clock power outlets do not turn off along with the rest.

 I not only take pictures, I also write a travel diary.
-I use a PDA with a physical keyboard, but many people use small paper notebooks.
-I turn them into web sites later, but the main purpose is creating a memory of your trip.
+I used to write my diary electronically, but I have switched to old-fashioned Moleskine paper notebooks.
+It's more alive.
+In the notebook I write down what I did, saw, and felt; the main purpose is creating a memory of my trip.
 Write down all the details that you noticed and all the things that happened to you.
 The diary will help you later, back home, to relive events that could be the experience of a lifetime.
+My blog is not a diary; I use it for pointed vignettes that others might find interesting or funny.